xianghui/javascript101/content/lessons/1-1-basics.md

 ## Developer console

 To get started with learning Javascript (JS), probably the easiest way is to use the developer console in your web browser.
-You can access the developer console, press F12 (windows/chrome, firefox) or Cmd+Opt+J (mac/chrome).
+You can access the developer console by pressing F12 (windows/chrome, firefox) or Cmd+Opt+J (mac/chrome).

-One of the most common command that you will use to debug your program is `console.log`.
+One of the most common commands that you will use to debug your program is `console.log`.
 It is equivalent to the `System.out.println()` in Java.
 It will print out the results in the developer console.